 - formulate a diagnosis, prognosis and plan

-- provide consultation within their expertise and determine when patients/clients need to be referred to another healthcare professional
+- provide consultation within their expertise and determine when patients/clients need to be referred to another professional

 - implement a physical therapist intervention/treatment programme